magento/devdocs/guides/v2.3/inventory/inventory-cli-reference.md

 The following configurations and events can cause reservation inconsistencies:

-- **Upgrade Magento to 2.3.x with orders not in a finite state (Complete, Canceled, or Closed).** Inventory Management will create compensational reservations for these orders, but it will not enter or have the initial reservation that deducts from the salable quantity.
+- **Upgrade Magento to 2.3.x with orders not in a final state (Complete, Canceled, or Closed).** Inventory Management will create compensational reservations for these orders, but it will not enter or have the initial reservation that deducts from the salable quantity.
+We recommend using these commands after upgrading to Magento v2.3.x from 2.1.x or 2.2.x.
+If you have pending orders, the commands correctly update your salable quantity and reservations for sales and order fulfillment.
 - **You do not manage stock then later change this configuration.** You may start using 2.3.x with **Manage Stock** set to "No" in the Magento configuration.
 Magento does not place reservations at order placement and shipment events.
 If you later enable the **Manage Stock** configuration and some orders were created at that time, the Salable Qty would be corrupted with compensation reservation when you handle and fulfill that order.
 - **You re-assign the Stock for a Website while orders submit to that website**.
 The initial reservation enters for the initial stock and all compensational reservation enter to the new stock.
-- **The sum total of all reservations may not resolve to `0`.** All reservations in the scope of an Order in a finite state (Complete, Canceled, Closed) should resolve to `0`, clearing all salable quantity holds.
+- **The sum total of all reservations may not resolve to `0`.** All reservations in the scope of an Order in a final state (Complete, Canceled, Closed) should resolve to `0`, clearing all salable quantity holds.

 ### List inconsistencies command